Club: Everton FC | Opening: 1892 | Capacity: 40,157 seats

 History and description

-Goodison Park officially opened on the 24th of August 1892 with an athletics event.
+Goodison Park officially opened on 24 August 1892 with an athletics event.
 The first match, between Everton and Bolton (4-2), was played 9 days later.
 Everton had previously played at Anfield, but a dispute over the rent drove them out.

 Goodison Park initially consisted of one covered seating stand, two uncovered terraces, and a running track.
 In 1894, it hosted its first FA Cup final.
 Notts County beat Bolton in front of a 37,000 crowd.